rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Scoped implementations can be documented and appear as separate item category in rustdoc-generated pages.

-Rustdoc should be able to detect and annotate captured implementations in public signatures automatically.
+Rustdoc should be able to detect and annotate captured scoped implementations in public signatures automatically.
 This, in addition to warnings, should be another tool to help avoid accidental exposure of scoped implementations.

 Implementation origin and documentation could be surfaced by rust-analyzer in relevant places.